Free U.S. shipping on orders $45+ · Subscribe & save

 A nicotine-free pouch that actually delivers a cognitive effect gives your brain a reason to accept the swap.
 You're not white-knuckling through cravings with a flavorless placebo.
 You're getting a measurable performance benefit from a different mechanism, one that doesn't build tolerance or create dependency.

-This is the core argument for nootropic pouches over nicotine pouches.
+This is the core argument for replacing nicotine for deep work with nootropic pouches instead.
 The ritual stays.
 The addiction goes.
 And the focus actually improves over time instead of degrading as tolerance sets in.

 The Nootropic Advantage: Why Ingredients Matter More Than Nicotine Source